 Throughout the Viking Age, both Viking men and women wore jewelry on all occasions.
 Mostly jewelry was worn to complement their aesthetic appearance, showcase their wealth, and make them look more glamorous.

-The proof that the Vikings enjoyed jewelry is that they decorated not only their clothes and bodies with jewelry pieces, but also their houses, ships, and even weapons.
+The proof that the Vikings enjoyed jewelry is that they decorated not only their clothes, shields and bodies with jewelry pieces, but also their houses, ships, and even weapons.
 In addition to decorative purposes, jewelry also served as a means of payment in trading.
 For example, silver jewelry was most often used as a currency and was called 'hack silver' due to its specific purpose.

 Since it was mostly made of precious metals, Vikings jewellery was very valuable.
 Precisely because of this, the Vikings often buried their jewelry (their wealth) to protect it in case of an attack.